hortensele/cn_HPL_LUAD/README.md

     - Run `tcga_luad_gene_modules.Rmd` to generate and analyze co-expressed gene modules, and analyze deconvoluted cells from Step 9.
     - Use `gene_modules_validation_cohort.Rmd` for external cohort gene module validation.

+11. **Spatial Proteomics Analysis**
+   - Use `registration_he_fluorescent.py` to register fluorescent TMAs to H&E TMAs, and to assign each ROI its corresponding tiles (for cn-HPC composition).
+   - Use `nyu_geomx_proteomics_analysis.Rmd` for proteomics correlation with cn-HPCs.
 ---

 ## Citation